pacocoursey/cmdk/README.md

 )
 ```

-To render inline, replace `Command.Dialog` with just `Command`. ⌘K supports a fully composable API, meaning you can wrap items in other components or even static JSX:
+To render inline, replace `Command.Dialog` with just `Command`. ⌘K supports a fully composable API <sup>[How?](/ARCHITECTURE.md)</sup>, meaning you can wrap items in other components or even static JSX:

 ```tsx
 <Command.List>